 Furthermore, research shows that self-guided, internet-based training can be an effective tool when it comes to overcoming your procrastination.
 This type of training involves learning to understand your own procrastination better, and then learning how to deal with your procrastination problem using a variety of positive coping strategies that allow you to mitigate the detrimental patterns of thoughts or behaviors that cause you to procrastinate in the first place.

 Moreover, research on the topic also shows that these improvements can be maintained in the long-term, both when it comes to reducing your tendency to procrastinate, as well as when it comes to reducing the severity of the issues, such as stress and anxiety, that you experience as a result of your procrastination.

-Of course, this doesn’t mean that self-treatment is guaranteed to work, and in some cases you can benefit from pursuing other approaches, such as an in-person cognitive behavioral therapy or group therapy sessions conducted by a professional therapist, either in addition to this treatment or instead of it.
+Of course, this doesn’t mean that online self-treatment is always guaranteed to work.
+Furthermore, in many cases you could benefit more from pursuing other types of procrastination treatments, such as an in-person cognitive behavioral therapy or group therapy sessions conducted by a professional therapist, either in addition to this treatment or instead of it.